ornskoldsvikskommun/Frends.Kungsbacka.Json/README.md

 Handlebars.Net does not support angle brackets and there is no way to tell Handlebars.Net to use angle brackets instead of curly braces.
-Before the template is sent to Handlebars for compilation all angle brackets are replaced with curly braces.
+Before the template is sent to Handlebars for compilation, angle brackets are replaced with curly braces.
 This is done using regular expressions with balanced groups and a little bit of extra parsing.
 Handlebars.Net uses a "real" parser and not regex, so don't expect angle brackets to behave exactly the same as using curly braces directly.
 But it will work fine for most cases.